yamenzk/rua/dashboard/docs/documentation.md

 - **Purpose:** Centralized logic for parsing the formSchema.layout.elements and customUIAugmentations to produce the definitive, sorted list of all tabs (trulyFinalTabsConfig) that will be available for rendering.
 - **Inputs:** formSchema, allFieldsSchema, customUIAugmentations.
 - **Output:** Memoized trulyFinalTabsConfig array.
 Each tab object in this array contains properties like id, label, slug, order, isSchemaTab, and \_schemaTabContentElements (for schema tabs) or content (for custom tabs).
-- **Used by:** UniversalLayoutRenderer.
+- **Used by:** DocLayoutRenderer.
 - useTabLayoutRouting.js:
-- **Purpose:** Determines the activeTabIndex that UniversalLayoutRenderer should use to display content.
+- **Purpose:** Determines the activeTabIndex that DocLayoutRenderer should use to display content.
 It prioritizes URL parameters, then externalActiveTabIndex prop (if hideInternalTabViewHeader is true), then initialActiveTabIndex.
 - **Inputs:** trulyFinalTabsConfig, enableRouting, initialActiveTabIndex, externalActiveTabIndex, hideInternalTabViewHeader (this prop is now effectively always true for this hook's main URL-parsing path since ULR doesn't render its own headers).
 - **Output:** { activeTabIndex, handleTabChange }.
-The activeTabIndex is consumed by UniversalLayoutRenderer. handleTabChange would be for an internal PrimeReact TabView, so it's less relevant in the current custom tab setup.
+The activeTabIndex is consumed by DocLayoutRenderer. handleTabChange would be for an internal PrimeReact TabView, so it's less relevant in the current custom tab setup.
-- **Used by:** UniversalLayoutRenderer.
+- **Used by:** DocLayoutRenderer.
 - useDocumentData.js:
 - **Purpose:** Encapsulates fetching the DocType schema (via useFrappeGetCall to a custom API) and the document data itself (via useFrappeGetDoc for existing documents).
 - **Inputs:** doctypeName, docname (optional), externalFormSchema (optional, if schema is pre-loaded), externalDocData (optional, if data is pre-loaded).
 - **Output:** An object { formSchema, docData, isLoading, error, mutateDoc }. mutateDoc is the SWR mutate function for the document data, useful for re-fetching or updating cache after edits.
-- **Used by:** UniversalDocViewer, UniversalDocEditor.
+- **Used by:** DocViewer, DocEditor.
 - useDocumentPageTitle.js:
 - **Purpose:** Dynamically sets the main page title (e.g., browser tab title, header title) using LayoutContext.
 It constructs the title based on DocType label, document name/title field, and mode (View/Edit/New).
 - **Inputs:** docData (for viewer), formData (for editor in create/edit mode), docname, formSchema, doctypeName, isCreateMode (boolean), viewOrEditPrefix (string, e.g., "View", "Edit").
 - **Output:** None (side effect: calls setPageTitle from LayoutContext).
-- **Used by:** UniversalDocViewer, UniversalDocEditor.
+- **Used by:** DocViewer, DocEditor.
 - useExternalTabOrchestration.js:
 - **Purpose:** The central piece for managing tab state when tab headers are rendered externally (e.g., by DocToolbar).
-It bridges UniversalLayoutRenderer (which defines tabs) with the parent page (which controls DocToolbar).
+It bridges DocLayoutRenderer (which defines tabs) with the parent page (which controls DocToolbar).
 - **Inputs:** externalTabsEnabled (boolean), onTabsConfigChange (a stable callback from the parent page, e.g., handleTabsConfigFromViewer).
 - **Output:** An object containing { handleRendererTabsProcessed }.
 - **Core Functionality:**

-1.  handleRendererTabsProcessed: Receives trulyFinalTabsConfig from UniversalLayoutRenderer (via its onTabsProcessed prop) and stores them in processedTabs state.
+1.  handleRendererTabsProcessed: Receives trulyFinalTabsConfig from DocLayoutRenderer (via its onTabsProcessed prop) and stores them in processedTabs state.
 2. URL Synchronization useEffect: Watches location and processedTabs.
 If the URL's ?tab= parameter changes or doesn't match a valid tab, it updates its internal currentActiveTabIndex state.
 It also handles redirecting to the first valid tab if the URL slug is invalid or missing.
 3.  handleExternalTabSelect: A useCallback provided to the parent (via onTabsConfigChange).
 When called (by DocToolbar), it uses updateUrlWithTab to change the URL's ?tab= parameter.
 4. Parent Notification useEffect: Watches its internal processedTabs and currentActiveTabIndex.
 When these change, it calls the onTabsConfigChange prop, passing an object { tabs: processedTabs, activeIndex: currentActiveTabIndex, onTabSelect: handleExternalTabSelect } to the parent page component.
 This allows the parent to update DocToolbar.
 5. Uses React.useRef for onTabSelectRef (to hold handleExternalTabSelectLogic) and a lastNotifiedState ref to prevent infinite loops by being more discerning about when onTabsConfigChange is called.

-- **Used by:** UniversalDocViewer, UniversalDocEditor.
+- **Used by:** DocViewer, DocEditor.
 - useFormHandler.js **(Editor Specific)**:
-- **Purpose:** Manages all core form state for UniversalDocEditor.
+- **Purpose:** Manages all core form state for DocEditor.
 - **Inputs:** formSchema, initialDocData (from useDocumentData in edit mode), isCreateMode.
 - **Output:** An object { formData, setFormData, formErrors, handleInputChange, validateForm }.
 - formData: The current state of all form fields.